Welcome to Good Table Matters!

 About the Author:

 While in college I was lucky enough to live in Rome and it was there that I learned the art of cooking and eating locally and seasonally.
 A concept totally foreign to someone used to eating tomatoes and strawberries year-round.
-(FYI–both of those fruits are only in season in the hot summer months).
 This idea of eating what was ripe and ready to be eaten gave way to a new idea of how to eat.
 It required me to eat within parameters by choosing food that looked the best–the ripest, juiciest, freshest–and create recipes around that guiding principle.

 As an adult I became more conscious of food systems and how we, as consumers, participate in and contribute (positively or negatively) in that system.
-This blog is the culmination of my love of good food, food cultures and attempting to eat sustainably, whenever possible.
+This blog is the culmination of my love of good food.